dracory/taskstore/README.md

 	return true
 }
 ```
-## Registering the Tasks to the TaskStore
+## Registering Task Definitions to the TaskStore

-Registering the task to the task store will persist it in the database.
+Registering the task definition to the task store will persist it in the database.

 ```
 myTaskStore.TaskHandlerAdd(NewHelloWorldTask(), true)
 ```

-## Executing Tasks in the Terminal
+## Executing Task Definitions in the Terminal

 To add the option to execute tasks from the terminal add the following to your main method